-Peter previously explained that God is committed to saving all who will trust in Jesus, and sanctifying all who believe His promises (2 Peter 1:3-4).
+Peter previously explained that God is committed to saving all who will trust in Jesus and sanctifying all who believe His promises (2 Peter 1:3-4).
 But what about us; are we to be simply inert and enjoy believing, while God does everything around us?
 No!
-When we were called into the Kingdom of God, He wanted us to be in relationship with Him; to work with him in His 'family business'.
-So Peter now identifies some of the spiritual disciplines that are necessary in any workplace, and essential if we are to work effectively with God.
+When we were called into the Kingdom of God, He wanted us to be in relationship with Him; to work with Him in His 'family business', as Jesus worked with Father God (John 17:20-23).
+Peter now identifies some of the spiritual disciplines that are necessary in any workplace, and essential if we are to work effectively with God.

-Keeping going, when everything around and inside you screams for you to stop, demonstrates the cooperation of the believer who refuses to step back, with the Lord who give us the power to advance.
-Godliness is the likeness of Christ in our natures; kindliness in the recognition of mutual honour in God's family.
-And, love is the ability to keep giving whatever is needed for God to be glorified.
-Christians like that in the workplace are like gold; solid, dependable, constant, reliable, trustworthy and of great value.
+Goodness is the likeness of Christ in our natures; and knowledge comes from the truth of Scripture.
+Self-control is vital in any family and workplace - it is both a gift (2 Timothy 1:7) and a fruit of God’s Spirit (Galatians 5:23) which is essential if people are to be trusted in ministry.
+Faith that perseveres, keeping going when everything inside you screams for you to stop, demonstrates the cooperation of the believer who refuses to step back with the Lord who give us the power to advance.
+Godliness is a characteristic like that of God’s which develops as we spend time with Him.
+Mutual affection gives equal honour to all in God’s family.
+And love is the ability to keep giving whatever is needed for God to be glorified.
+Christians like that in the workplace are like gold: solid, dependable, constant, reliable, trustworthy and of great value (2 Peter 1:8).
 They may be ridiculed for following Jesus, but they will be admired for their standards, values and productivity.
 But, as for those who just talk about faith, their hollowness is evident to all.

 © Dr Paul Adams